Clarapel/Clarapel.github.io/README.md

 This template is set up to showcase your best work.
 You can easily customize the project cards in the `index.html` file.

-### Project Title One
-*A brief description of your project, the tools used, and the key insights derived.*

-### Project Title Two
+### Project Title Data Professional Survey
-*A brief description of your project, the tools used, and the key insights derived.*
+*Analysis survey data from data professionals providing insight into their work,tool PowerBI ,key insight Work-life Balance Job Satisfaction Average salary breakdown.*

-### Project Title Three
+### Project Title Forbes Billionaire list of 2021
-*A brief description of your project, the tools used, and the key insights derived.*
+*In 2021 the average age of the billionaire is 69years old the percentage of male billionaire,tool PowerBI ,Top 5 richest people in the world.*

 ## 🛠️ Skills